 Modern Standard Arabic (MSA) has no modal auxiliaries (see p.
 18).
 Consequently, almost all Arabic verbs are lexical, including كانَ and لَيْسَ when they function as main verbs.

+tense and aspect mood and modality charts sentence types notes

 Tense and time reference: English and Arabic

 Time, when it relates to language, is semantic.
 When we speak or write, we mean (refer to) past, present, or future.
-Tense is not consistently semantic; it is related to the form of the verb rather than to its meaning.
-Consider the following sentences:
+Tense is not consistently semantic; it is related to the form of the verb rather than to its meaning.5F Consider the following sentences: